jasontellez/Quiz03/README.md

     def ScalarVecMulti(scalar,vector):

       """
-      Function that inputs a vector aqnd a scalar and multiplies the values to return a new vector.
+      This function takes a vector and iterates through the elements to multiply each of the elements by a scalar to return the new vector.
-      This is done via a for-loop by stroing the new values inside premade empty values
       """

       element = 0 #empty value for storing elements of new vector